raphaelalmeidamartins/sonic-trumps/README.md

 ## :memo: Methodologies

 * Mobile First
 * Test Driven Development (TDD) - However, the unit tests were implemented by Trybe, not me.
-That why they are not in this repository
+That's why they are not in this repository

 ## :hammer_and_wrench: Tools